ianderrington/genai/docs/Understanding/overview/applications.md

 We explores different activities and fields that utilize Generative AI's capabilities and provide a few notable references for each.
 For an overview of applications (and challenges), we highly recommend [Challenges and Applications of Large Language Models](https://arxiv.org/pdf/2307.10169.pdf)

+There is a philosophical overlap with 'predictive' AI where a predictive model could just be said to 'generate' either possible future outcomes or estimated classifications of data.

 There are many generally distinct domains of Gen()AI application, though many be compositional.
 Effectively any information that can be recorded onto a computer may be made by Gen()AI.

 * Language